frontenddogma/web-development-glossary/manuscript/f.md

 : A mechanism for visual formatting in CSS building on the `float` property, allowing content to flow along an element’s sides.

 Flock
-: A discontinued web browser that specialized in providing social networking and Web 2.0 facilities built into its user interface.
+: A discontinued web browser that specialized in providing social networking and Web&nbsp;2.0 facilities built into its user interface.
 Flock was released in 2005 and discontinued in 2011.&nbsp;[†](#w-flock)

 FLOSS
 : → Free/Libre and Open Source Software